KawasakiLucas/sudoku-solver/README.md

 The `0` represent empty slots that need to be filled with the correct numbers.

-The goal solve this grid and return a grid represented as a Python list of list:
+The goal is to solve this grid and return a grid represented as a Python list of list:

 ```python
 grid_solution = [